VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Command:** `.whois [member_name]` \
 **Aliases:** `.whoam` \
 **Example:** `.whois discordUser0000` or `.whoam I` or `.whois` \
+**Permissions:** Administrator and Everyone \
+**Note:**
-**Note:** The ability to find info about any member is admin-locked.
-Regular members can use this command to find out information about themselves.
-Will default to the user who sent the command if no arguments are given or the letter "I" is given.
-Will search for memebers with spaces, is case-insensitive, and will check if the argument is within another member name. \
+- Admins can find info about any member.
+- Non-admin members can use this command to find out information about themselves.
+- Will default to the user who sent the command if no arguments are given or the letter "I" is given.-
+- Will search for members with spaces, is case-insensitive, and will check if the argument is within another member name.

 **Purpose:** Returns some info about a member in the server. \
 Includes:
 - Member ID